Why Apple and Google Virus Alert Apps have Limited Success | ExBulletin

 One of the problems they discovered early on: To prevent false alarms, the state validates positive test results before a person sends a contact notification.
 However, in local labs, sending test results to a healthcare provider can take several days, limiting the ability of app users to quickly alert others.

 In Alabama, for example, the State GuideSafe virus alert app has been downloaded approximately 250,000 times, according to Sensor Tower.
 However, state health officials said they were able to confirm positive test results for just 1,300 app users.
-Given that more than 10 percent of Alabama people tested positive for the coronavirus, they said it was far less than the health authorities expected.
+Given that more than 10% of Alabama people tested positive for the coronavirus, they said this was a far lower number than health officials expected.

 Dr. Scott Harris, who oversees the Alabama Public Health Service, said the app would be much more efficient if these processes were automated rather than manual.